Skip to main content

 What you will build

-A CrewAI crew where every paid tool a member agent calls settles automatically in USDC on Base.
-The agent's reasoning loop does not change.
-The crew's manager does not change.
-You add a wrapped tool to the agent's tools list, set a spend policy on the agent's wallet, and the rest is identical to the unpaid version.
+A CrewAI crew whose member agents pay for the services they call, settled in USDC on Base.
+The agent reasoning loop does not change.
+The crew manager does not change.
+You add one tool to an agent's tools list, that tool calls a small local proxy, and the proxy handles payment.

 Prerequisites

-• A Blockchain0x account with one agent profile per CrewAI Agent you want to make payment-capable.
-Creating an agent profile is a single API call; the add-payments-to-agent guide covers it end-to-end.
+• A Blockchain0x account, with one agent created per CrewAI agent you want to make payment-capable.
+The add-payments-to-agent guide covers that.

 BASH